dbbaskette/concourse-docker/README.md

 ## Docker Run

 Alternatively, these two Docker Run commands can be used to get `concourse-quickstart` up and running with 2 containers.
 These command provide not only `concourse`, but also a database instance for it to use.

+docker network create concourse-net

 docker run --name concourse-db \
   --net=concourse-net \